SajidHShanta/SwiftUI-practice-repo/README.md

    We use [Typealias](PracticeSiwftUI/PracticeSiwftUI/Typealias) to create an alias (another name) for an existing type!
 This is used much more frequently in large projects / codebases when it becomes more efficient to create a new name for a type rather than (1) a totally new type or (2) refactoring code.
 * ## Escaping Closures
    We use [@escaping closures](PracticeSiwftUI/PracticeSiwftUI/Escaping) to deal with returning from functions when using asynchronous code.
 This is code that does NOT execute immediately, but rather at a future point in time.
 This becomes extremely important when we need to download data from the internet!
+* ## Codable, Decodable, and Encodabl
+   We use [Codable = (Decodable + Encodabl)](PracticeSiwftUI/PracticeSiwftUI/Codable) to "decode" and "encode" data in our application.
+This is especially useful for downloading data from the internet, because when we download data it will come as a foreign data type (usually JSON data).
+We then use Codable to transform (or "decode") the JSON data into a data type that we have in our iOS application.
+Here I explore how Codable is actually using Decodable and Encodable protocols behind the scenes to transform the data and then learn how to implement Codable itself.

 * ## ..